Anonymous642/RESPEC-CFA/README.md

 The code for SpecCFA's subpath speculation is found in `prv/Secure/Core/Src/speculation.c` and `prv/Secure/Core/Inc/speculation.h`.
 To configure SpecCFA's subpaths simply update the subpath definitions in `speculation.c` (lines 18-68) with the desired subpaths.
 Similarly, you can update the `TOTAL_BLOCKS` value at line 13 to control how many subpaths are currently enabled.

-Similar to the Huffman tables, the subpath definitions used to evaluate ReSpec-CFA can be found in the `cflogs/app/spec/spec.txt` file where `app` refers to the desired application's subdirectory.
+Similar to the Huffman tables, the subpath definitions used to evaluate RESPEC-CFA can be found in the `cflogs/app/spec/spec.txt` file where `app` refers to the desired application's subdirectory.
 Further custom path definitions can be generated by running the `cflogs/path_selection.py` script.
 For more information on how to use `path_selection.py` please refer to SpecCFA's [opensource repository](https://github.com/RIT-CHAOS-SEC/SpecCFA?tab=readme-ov-file#cflog-analysis) or run:

     python path_selection.py -h